The 2025 duPont-Columbia Awards Finalists

 Columbia Journalism School announced the 30 Finalists of the 2025 Alfred I. duPont-Columbia University Awards today, honoring outstanding public service in audio and video reporting.

 HBO is a Finalist for two programs, including a documentary series about a racial reckoning in Boston.
 Netflix is a finalist for two documentaries about gender based violence.
-Reveal from The Center for Investigative Reporting is also a Finalist for two podcasts, one about police misconduct.
+Reveal is also a Finalist for two podcasts, one about police misconduct.

 Coverage of the war in Gaza from NPR, This American Life and The New York Times are Finalists.

-First-time Finalists for the duPont Award include Telemundo for a climate change project carried across its local stations; Scripps News for two investigative stories, one about Flint, MI water and a second on Maine gun laws; and The Outlaw Ocean Project for an investigation into China’s illegal fishing practices.
+First-time Finalists for the duPont Award include Telemundo for a climate change project carried across its local stations; Scripps News for two investigative stories, one about Flint, MI water and a second on Maine gun laws; The Boston Globe for a podcast series about a racially charged murder case that gained national attention, and The Outlaw Ocean Project for an investigation into China’s illegal fishing practices.

 Nine of the Finalists honored local newsrooms, a critical part of the awards’ mission, on topics that range from domestic violence, to official corruption and the rise of extremism in the U.S.